 Acoustic guitars

 Acoustic guitars only use acoustic means to transfer the vibrational energy of their strings to produce a sound.
-What happens is that the string's vibration is passed on into the body of the guitar, the space there amplifies the resulting sound, which is let out through the soundhole.
+What happens is that the string's vibration is passed on into the body of the guitar, and the space there amplifies the resulting sound, which is let out through the soundhole.

 You can subcategorize acoustic guitars further: